Have you ever been asked to train a colleague or even just teach them something new?

 You can even create a custom theme in Snagit with colors and other styles so that your screenshots have a consistent look throughout your documentation.

-Step 5: Package and Deliver
+Step 5: Package and deliver with templates

 Now, the only thing left to do is to package up your screenshots so they’re ready to deliver in whatever format you choose.
+With Snagit, you can combine your screenshots into a single image using templates.

 Supplement your process documentation with a screencast video